-- 7.145 The Council's Code of Construction Practice Guidance require major developments to operate a Construction Environmental Management Plan (CEMP) and construction Logistics Plan (CLP) that outlines how environmental, traffic and amenity impacts attributed to construction traffic will be minimised. - 7.146 The application is supported by a Construction Environmental Management Plan.
-This estimates an overall construction period of 48 months and sets out potential security and storage, traffic routeing, loading/unloading areas, delivery times, construction vehicle restrictions, working times, noise/dust/air pollution control measures and management, monitoring, and review arrangements etc. - 7.147 The ES assumes that several measures are in place to manage potential environmental effects associated with demolition and construction (including a CEMP).
+- 7.158 The Council's Code of Construction Practice Guidance require major developments to operate a Construction Environmental Management Plan (CEMP) and construction Logistics Plan (CLP) that outlines how environmental, traffic and amenity impacts attributed to construction traffic will be minimised. - 7.159 The application is supported by a Construction Environmental Management Plan.
+This estimates an overall construction period of 48 months and sets out potential security and storage, traffic routeing, loading/unloading areas, delivery times, construction vehicle restrictions, working times, noise/dust/air pollution control measures and management, monitoring, and review arrangements etc. - 7.160 The ES assumes that several measures are in place to manage potential environmental effects associated with demolition and construction (including a CEMP).
 It is therefore recommended that planning conditions secure the implementation of an approved detailed CEMP and Construction Logistics Plan and that a planning obligation secures compliance with the Considerate Contractor Scheme.
+The information submitted to discharge the condition would be expected to include up to date consideration of the surrounding developments ensuring that impacts on existing residents are minimised. - 7.161 Subject to the proposed conditions and obligations the development would appropriately address construction impacts and would comply with policies CC1, CC2 and CC3 of the Isle of Dog Neighbourhood Plan.